 - Find your team's scheduled match so you know where it will be on league night.

-Tip: Get more than one person per team set up and comfortable with the app.
-On nights with two tables running simultaneously, you need two scorekeepers.
-If the only person who knows the app is also shooting their own match, things get messy fast.
+Tip: Having more than one person per team set up on the app is recommended.
+On nights with two tables running simultaneously, two scorekeepers are needed.
+If the only trained scorekeeper is also playing their own match, the second table cannot be scored.

-Charge your phone before you leave the house.
-Bring a portable charger if you have one.
-Keep a blank paper scoresheet in your case as a backup.
-Your league operator can provide them, or you can download one through the APA Pool League app.
+Charge the phone before leaving.
+A portable charger is useful on match nights.
+Keep a blank paper scoresheet in the case as a backup.
+Your league operator can provide one, or download one through the APA Pool League app.

 Do not open a real scheduled match in Scorekeeper to practice or test the app.
-As soon as you score anything in a live match, even by accident, the app treats it as played and that match becomes unavailable for your actual league night.
+As soon as anything is scored in a live match, even by accident, the app treats it as played and that match becomes unavailable for the actual league night.
 There is no practice mode.
-Get familiar with the interface by watching the tutorial videos in the help section, not by tapping through a live match to see what happens.
+The tutorial videos in the app's help section are the appropriate way to learn the interface before match night.
+Access them by tapping your initials in the circle at the top right of the screen.

-How to Score a Match: Step by Step
+How to Score an 8-Ball Match: Step by Step

 Once both teams are at the table and ready to go:

 - Score each turn.
-When the shooting player's turn ends (miss, foul, or intentional stop), tap the Turn Over button to pass to the other player.
+Every time the shooting player's turn ends (miss, foul, or intentional stop), tap the blue Turn Over button.
+This is how the app tracks innings.
+The inning count is displayed in the blue bar at the top of the screen and updates with each tap.

 - Mark defensive shots as they happen.
-Use the plus button next to the Defensive Shot area when a player plays safe intentionally.
-Record them as they occur, not from memory at the end of the game.
+Tap the Defensive Shot button when a player plays safe.

 - Record special events in the game block where they happen: 8-on-the-break, break-and-run, early 8, 8-ball scratch, 8-ball wrong pocket.